lesvieuxsinges/swiss_calculator/README.md

     newsigntable.py: uses all those files, it takes in input a string, and returns a list of strings, printed in command line, and that is the sign table!

-  Here is the schema resuming all of that (yeah it is done with Paint :D):
+  Here is the schema resuming all of that:

   ![alt text](https://github.com/lesvieuxsinges/uvrslcalculator/blob/master/schema_signtablefunctionment.png)